Rosemary Hutton: Early years, PhD and time in Africa

 Hutton was born in Dundee, Scotland on 22 October 1925, where she attended the Harris Academy.
 In 1948 she graduated with an MA in mathematics and physics from the University of St Andrews and went on to take up a physics lectureship at the University of Ghana in 1954.
 During her time in Ghana, she registered for a higher degree and in 1961 was awarded a PhD from London University, which at that time was connected with the University of Ghana.
 Her thesis was entitled, 'Earth Current Variations in the Equatorial Region' and focused on electromagnetic field fluctuations associated with the equatorial electrojet.

 Following her PhD Hutton stayed in Africa for 15 years, first moving to Nigeria in 1963, as a senior lecturer in physics at Ahmadu Bello University, Zaria, and later gaining an Associate Professorship position in the Department of Physics at the University of Ibadan.
 During this time, she taught a range of undergraduate physics courses while continuing to develop her research in the field of geomagnetism, publishing 13 papers in scientific journals.
 This research attracted worldwide attention and Hutton became widely respected in both the geomagnetic and geophysical communities.

 Move to Edinburgh and teaching

 Hutton's work in Africa was recognised by Professor Alan Cook FRS, who invited her to join the newly established University of Edinburgh School of GeoSciences.
 In 1969, Rosemary took up a lectureship at the University where she remained for over two decades, being promoted to senior lecturer in 1973, Reader in 1982 and retiring as an Honorary Fellow in 1991.
 Over the course of her tenure, Rosemary was influential in developing the teaching of undergraduate geophysics within the University of Edinburgh School of GeoSciences and recruited a number of international doctoral and postdoctoral students.
-The world-renowned research group she founded at Edinburgh, established itself at the cutting edge of instrumentation, method, processing and analysis.
+The research group she founded at Edinburgh, established itself at the cutting edge of instrumentation, method, processing and analysis.